smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 * [Travis](https://travis-ci.org) and [Docker](https://www.docker.com) to _build and deploy_ the static site to the `master` branch of my GitHub repository, which GitHub serves and hosts automatically
 * [Katex](https://katex.org) for displaying Maths _whilst using [kramdown](https://kramdown.gettalong.org/index.html)_, the default markdown converter in Jekyll

-I'll also point out some Windows traps, demonstrate my git workflow (and provide alternatives), give you some ideas on how to extend your theme's layouts, and show you how to display Maths in _both Mathjax and Katex_.
+I'll also point out some Windows traps, demonstrate my git workflow, and give you some ideas on how to extend your theme's layouts.

 Tip: Go to the beginning of any section to see further resources.